Wondering how to make basil pesto at home? It's actually quite easy! You only need 6 ingredients and a food processor. Ready in 15 minutes!

 The traditional method of making pesto in Italy is to use a mortar and pestle.
 Short of that, this method from Bon Appétit is the best I've found.
 You get creamy, smooth pesto and the fresh basil stays bright green.

-In a dry skillet, toast the pine nuts over medium heat until they are lightly golden.
+In a dry skillet, toast the pine nuts over medium heat until they are lightly golden and becoming fragrant.
 Set aside to cool.

-Put the cooled pine nuts in a food processor.
+Once they have cooled, put the toasted pine nuts in a food processor.
 Use a microplane grater to grate the garlic and add to the pine nuts.

 Process the pine nuts until they are very finely ground.

-Add the parmigiano cheese and process until the mixture is clumping together.
+Add the freshly grated parmesan cheese and process until the mixture is clumping together.
 You should be able to squeeze it into a ball with your hands like dough.

-Add the basil and salt to the food processor and put the lid back on.
-With the motor running, pour the olive oil slowly into the basil mixture until the basil leaves are finely chopped and the mixture is smooth, up to 1 minute.
+Add the basil and salt to the food processor along with about ¼ cup extra virgin olive oil and pulse a few times to break up the leaves and start mixing things together.
+Then with the processor running on low, pour the remaining olive oil slowly into the basil mixture until the basil leaves are finely chopped and the mixture is smooth, up to 1 minute.
 See tip below.

 FAQ

-- Pesto Pasta is one of the simplest and most crowd-pleasing things you can make for a summer dinner.
+- Pesto Pasta is one of the simplest and most crowd-pleasing uses for classic basil pesto recipe!

 - Use your fresh basil pesto to make a big batch of Gnocchi with Peas and Pesto.